-Yearly Compulsory Stage Based Gatherings

-Overview

-- Containa Induction

-Term 1 Captains Induction Assembly - Fach stage will expensive an event or day

-Each stage will organise an event or day

-Anzac Assembly /Service to showcase student learning that parents and family members will be invited to attend.

-• Easter Hat Parade Alternatively, stage groups may like to

-Term 2 NAIDOC Assembly come together for an assembly throughout the year.

-Term 3 Book Week parade and activities

-Education Week Events

-Term 4 Remembrance Day Service

-Presentation Day Assembly
+Yearly Overview Compulsory Other Gatherings Term 1 Captains Induction Assembly Anzac Assembly /Service Easter Hat Parade Each stage will organise an event or day to showcase student learning that parents and family members will be invited to Term 2 Reconciliation Day Assembly Sorry Day Assembly NAIDOC Assembly attend.
+Alternatively, stage groups may like to come together for an assembly throughout the year.
+Weekly stage assemblies to celebrate Term 3 Book Week parade and activities Education Week Events student success and achievement.
+At the end of each month, a while-school Citizenship award ceremony will be held, recognising one student from each stage Term 4 Remembrance Day Service Presentation Day Assembly group.